-BCF's programmatic activity include four key initiatives:
+BCF's programmatic activity include four key initiatives.
+All of these programmatic initiatives and philanthropic services drive towards BCF's strategic objectives.

 - BCF Grantmaking Our core grantmaking programs that fund Brookline's nonprofits, community groups and efforts that aim to eliminate barriers to opportunity and equity and expand access for vulnerable populations.
-Through this effort, BCF awards grants in various programs including the Community Grant Program, Safety Net Grant Program, Youth Development Grant Program, Racial Equity Grant Program and Scholarships to Brookline High School students. - Understanding Brookline A research initiative that published a new report and a dynamic community database providing insights into the trends shaping Brookline.
+Through this effort, BCF awards grants in various programs including the Community Grant Program, Safety Net Grant Program, Youth Development Grant Program, BGREAT Grant Program and Scholarships to Brookline High School students.
+BCF also makes grants through certain funds established by community members to benefit Brookline. - Understanding Brookline A research initiative that published a new report and a dynamic community database providing insights into the trends shaping Brookline.
 For the first time, real-time Brookline-specific data on health, wellness, economic opportunity, education, and more will be available for community use.
 The data and analysis can be leveraged to drive collaborative planning, priority-setting and action for BCF and others in Brookline.
-This exciting project will be celebrated at an in-person launch event this coming fall. - Community Partnerships We use insights gained through research to drive shared community conversations and engage community members in collaborative solution-building.
-Through community engagement efforts, such as providing technical assistance to local nonprofits, publishing the ARPA Community Engagement Report which provides an in-depth look at the challenges, needs, and opportunities facing Brookline from the perspective of community members, and offers recommendations for investment priorities to support an equitable recovery; we learn firsthand where community members see opportunities for meaningful change and where we can make transformative investments in Brookline.
+This exciting project was celebrated at an in-person launch in November 2023. - Community Partnerships We use insights gained through research to drive shared community conversations and engage community members in collaborative solution-building.
+Through community engagement efforts we learn firsthand where community members see opportunities for meaningful change and where we can make transformative investments in Brookline.
 And through new initiatives and partnerships, we're bringing deeper insights and new ideas to address our shared challenges together. - Philanthropic Leadership BCF partners with donors to identify opportunities for meaningful community investment that supports a thriving Brookline today, tomorrow, and for generations to come.
 We work side-by-side with donors, sponsor site visits as well as donor programs to illustrate the impact of their giving to BCF.
-We help donors realize their unique philanthropic visions, establish and manage funds that provide crucial support to local organizations, and ensure your giving has the greatest possible impact in Brookline.
+We help donors realize their unique philanthropic visions, establish and manage funds that provide crucial support to local organizations, and ensure their giving has the greatest possible impact in Brookline.
+Donors are able to make legacy gifts to help ensure the future of Brookline.